goldsmith323/rhino_gh_mcp/MCP/README.md

 ```

 The server will:
-- Load tools from the `../Tools/` directory
+- Auto-discover tools from the `../Tools/` directory using decorators
 - Try to connect to the Rhino bridge server at `localhost:8080`
-- Register all available tools with the MCP protocol
+- Register all discovered tools with the MCP protocol
 - Wait for requests from Claude Desktop

 ## Usage